BitPhinix/slate-yjs/docs/api/slate-yjs-core/yjs-plugin.md

 **`sharedRoot: Y.XmlText`**

-Shared type the binding is bound to.&#x20;
+Shared type the binding is bound to.

 **`localOrigin: unknown`**